New AtlanticistNov 28, 2023

 On May 17, 2022, the Scowcroft Center's Forward Defense practice collaborated with Applied Intuition to host Nexus 22, a symposium at the intersection of autonomy, defense, and national security.
 The symposium addressed and answered key questions on the future of autonomous systems in competition, deterrence, and warfare.

-Alyxandra Marine is a program assistant in the Forward Defense practice at the Atlantic Council’s Scowcroft Center for Strategy and Security.
+Alyxandra Marine is an assistant director in the Forward Defense practice at the Atlantic Council’s Scowcroft Center for Strategy and Security.
 Marine contributes to Forward Defense programs and research on nuclear security, strategic studies, and defense strategy and policy.
 Prior to her work at the Atlantic Council, Marine worked as a researcher for a New York-based nonprofit aimed at bringing truth to political advertising, where she conducted research on foreign election interference.
 She also previously worked for the US Senate, where she provided research support on foreign relations and US fisheries policy.

 Marine graduated with distinction from a dual degree program in international history, receiving an MA from Columbia University and an MSc from the London School of Economics and Political Science.
 Her thesis focused on the forward deployment of intermediate-range Jupiter ballistic missiles in Turkey, exploring the non-military and unconventional value of nuclear deployments within NATO and in a bilateral diplomatic context.
 While completing her graduate degrees, she conducted extensive research on the comparative nuclear policies during the global Cold War, US global economic and trade policy, and Cold War crises and inflection points, with a particular focus on de-escalation at moments with the potential for kinetic or nuclear warfare.
 She earned her BA with honors from New York University, where she dual-majored in history and political science, focusing on international environmental politics and the effects of the Cold War in the Middle East and East Asia.